If you’re a sales manager, you never have a day in which there’s not enough data. You need sales metrics.

 There are many ways to track sales metrics.
 In fact, this article explores the best metrics that sales managers should use.
 But consider tracking reps by using the following eight sales analytics metrics.
 Each common metric can help you make sure that your reps are performing well.

 Sales growth metrics are crucial for all types of companies.
 They show each company important insights.
 And the insights consist of more than showing if sales numbers are getting better/worse.
 Sales growth metrics can display the following three pieces of criteria.
-1. The weak links that are preventing sales growth from taking place.
-2. The channels that contain the best potential for sales growth.
-3. The specific products or services that create the best growth of sales revenue.
-Let’s now go over the ten best sales metrics that can help your company succeed.

 This sales metric is important for informing you whether the quotas are too low or high.
 Here’s the general rule of thumb.
 Quotas are almost always unrealistic if fewer than 60% of reps are reaching it.
 If this is the case for your team, it’s possible that you’ll need to hire better-skilled reps.
 Additionally, you may need to get rid of the reps who are underperforming the most.